-This broad business management course gives you the chance to learn two modern languages of your choice, while you study management at one of the UK’s best and most culturally-diverse business schools.
+This broad business management course gives you the chance to learn two modern languages of your choice, while you study management at one of the UK’s most culturally-diverse business schools.

 The ability to speak multiple languages gives you a competitive edge and can widen your employability opportunities.
 It can also enrich your travel experiences.

-Through this business management and language studies degree, you will gain an intensive, comprehensive language education, covering vocabulary, grammar, reading, writing and speaking.
+Through BA Business Management and Language Studies, you will gain an intensive, comprehensive language education, covering vocabulary, grammar, reading, writing and speaking.
 You can study one of your languages to mastery level and develop your practical language skills through classes taught by native speakers.

 Your management modules take a global, intercultural and ethical perspective.
 Essex Business School is home to staff and students from all over the world, providing an international education for today’s globalised world.
 Your modern language studies are delivered by the Department of Language and Linguistics which is a leading department in language studies.